benjamin427/TestingBenjamin3-issues/README.md

-Note: This automation framework was created to test PHPTravels website.
-I'm currently fixing the left arrow folder and try to replace it with a normal file folder containing features and step definitions.
+Note: This automation framework was created to test the PHPTravels website.
+I'm currently fixing the left arrow folder and trying to replace it with a normal file folder containing features and step definitions.
 That folder was empty after pushing it to this repository.

 Feature: PHP Travels create account form